 I’ve always loved the sciences, especially physics.
 The way it encapsulates the immensity of the universe into laws intelligible to the human mind makes it, in my opinion, the coolest field of study.

 Most people exclusively learn physics in school, but my curiosity led me to do research in my free time that was beyond our syllabus.
-It’s actually been a laughing matter recently: my friends told me that I wasted my childhood, because whereas most seven-or-eight year olds would spend their afternoons enjoying Nickelodeon and Cartoon Network, I would be binging documentaries like Journey to the Edge of the Universe and Stephen Hawking’s Grand Design.
-As I grew older, I began to watch those educational youtube channels way before they got popular, I would spend hours a day surfing science-spaces on Quora, and I would occasionally read excerpts from scholarly books and research papers.
+It’s actually been a laughing matter recently: my friends told me that I wasted my childhood, because whereas most seven-or-eight year olds would spend their afternoons enjoying Nickelodeon and Cartoon Network, I would be binging on documentaries like Journey to the Edge of the Universe and Stephen Hawking’s Grand Design.
+As I grew older, I began to watch those educational YouTube channels way before they got popular.
+I would spend hours a day surfing science-spaces on Quora, and I would occasionally read excerpts from scholarly books and research papers.

 My interests also led me to tinker with engineering, which I see as an application of physics.
-Even in elementary-school, I often drew “blueprints” of electrical-contraptions using what little knowledge I had (the most outrageous ones included space-bikes, mech-suits, and electromagnetic railguns).
-Of course, these “inventions” would never work, but from the amount of effort I put into the details, you could tell it was a hobby of mine.
-In secondary-school, I’ve created more realistic gadgets like miniature wind-turbines, adjustable christmas-lights, and solar-powered power-banks.
+Even in elementary school, I often drew “blueprints” of electrical-contraptions using what little knowledge I had (the most outrageous ones included space-bikes, mech-suits, and electromagnetic railguns).
+Of course, these “inventions” would never work, but from the amount of effort I put into the details, people could tell it was a hobby of mine.
+In secondary school, I’ve created more realistic gadgets like miniature wind-turbines, adjustable christmas-lights, and solar-powered power-banks.
 Although these projects were much simpler, they work, and they’re baby steps to what I hope to do in the future.

-I was an absolute “nerd”, but my explorations of even the most trivial topics eventually benefitted my academics because I was usually far ahead of my peers: when they were first studying Newton’s laws of motion or Coulomb’s force, I was exploring the factors affecting the colors of stars or the quantum fluctuations permeating empty space.
+I was an absolute “nerd”, but my explorations of even the most trivial topics eventually benefitted my academics because I was usually far ahead of my peers.
+When they were first studying Newton’s laws of motion or Coulomb’s force, I was exploring the factors affecting the colors of stars or the quantum fluctuations permeating empty space.
 I would often stay after class to invite my classmates and teachers to share and discuss the cool things I learned.
 Some people enjoyed these discussions, others hated them.
 Nevertheless, my love and knack for physics crowned me many nicknames like “Science-boy” and “Physics-notebook”.

 7. What have you done to make your school or your community a better place?
 (350 words)